 Black Box Warning for Invokana

 The May 16, 2017 black box warning is the most severe type of safety alert that can be issued by the FDA.
 It follows a prior safety communication issued in May of 2016 but indicates a higher level of concern.
 It will require that information about Invokana’s risk of amputation be printed at the top of prescribing information, enclosed by a box with a thick, black border.
 This is the second black box warning for Invokamet which already has a black box requirement, its other ingredient.
 All products containing this drug are required to have a boxed statement about an increased risk of lactic acidosis.
 The additional information about amputation risk will be added to this black box statement.
 The FDA’s information release also recommends that health care practitioners consider other patient information which may add to the increased risk before prescribing Invokana.
 It states that conditions such as neuropathy, peripheral vascular disease, foot ulcers and prior history of amputation may predispose patients to a need for amputation.
 Patients should be closely monitored and Invokana discontinued if complications develop.
 Patients are encouraged to report development of symptoms such as new pain or tenderness, sores, ulcers, or infections.
 They should not stop taking Invokana but should contact their health care practitioner.
 If you or a loved one have had a leg, foot or toe amputation while taking Invokana, you may be eligible for compensation.
-Contact Fetterman and Associates for a free legal consultation contact us directly at 561-845-2510.
+Contact Fetterman Law for a free legal consultation contact us directly at 561-845-2510.